awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/create-dataset-s3.md

 ## Creating a dataset using images from an Amazon S3 bucket<a name="create-dataset-s3-procedure"></a>

-The following procedure creates a dataset using the [Getting Started](getting-started.md) example images stored in an Amazon S3 bucket\.
+The following procedure creates a dataset using the [classification example](example-datasets.md#example-datasets-classification) images stored in an Amazon S3 bucket\.
 To use your own images, create the folder structure described in [Setting up folders for automatic labeling](#create-dataset-s3-auto-label)\.

 The procedure also shows how to create a single dataset project, or a project that uses separate training and test datasets\.